By clicking ‘Accept’ you agree that we use Analytical cookies for gathering information about how our

-Ruaha is now Tanzania’s largest national park and offers excellent wildlife viewing.
+Ruaha is now Tanzania's second largest national park (after Nyerere NP) and offers excellent wildlife viewing.
 It is particularly good for spotting predators, including very large prides of lion and the endangered wild dog.
-Elephants and a big variety of antelope species are another big draw to the park.
+Elephants and a variety of antelope species are another big draw to the park.
 It also has outstanding wilderness appeal, with limited exclusive, luxury camps available.